Liebranca/avtomat/docs/on-typing.md

 ## ORGANIZATION REQUIRED

-Uppon compilation of an individual source file, it's tree meta must be writ to a location identifyiable by it's declared clan; usage can then be registered separately by a recursive `lib` query.
+Uppon compilation of an individual source file, it's tree meta must be writ to a location identifyiable by it's declared clan; usage can then be made note of separately through recursive `lib` queries.

 ```$